edrlab/bd-comics-manga/Technical decisions.md

 Effects like transitions may be defined as Javascript code, like Jake

 ## JSON-LD serialization
-The structures describing the effects will be serialized as JSON-LD, like the Readium-2 manifest currently proposed as a base for the W3C Web Publication manifest.
+The structures describing the effects will be serialized as JSON-LD, like the [Readium-2 webpub manifest](https://github.com/readium/webpub-manifest) currently proposed as a base for the W3C Web Publication manifest.